 In accordance with normal commercial practice, the Academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
 The insurance provides cover up to £10,000,000.
 It is not possible to quantify the Trustees and Officers indemnity element from the overall cost of the RPA scheme membership.

 e.
-Policies adopted for the induction and training of Trustees
+Policies and Procedures Adopted for the Induction and Training of Trustees

 The Academy has a Trustee Recruitment, Induction and Training policy available from the Clerk to the Trustees.